 We believe youth organizing is an effective strategy for creating transformative change in both individuals and communities.
 Our Youth Organizing grant program supports groups and organizations working on a wide range of issues that are defined and prioritized by their youth members and leaders.
+Click here to learn more about the cohort-based youth organizing initiative BLOC (Building Leadership and Organizing Capacity).

 Organizations interested in pursuing funding through this grant program must align with the following criteria and guidelines: